2 days · Budapest · June 11-12 (Thu-Fri) · small group · in person only

 Sound familiar?

-- It is hard to explain why you chose this direction.
+- It is hard to explain why you chose this direction — and two weeks later even you cannot recall the full reasoning clearly.

 About the instructor